-Despite that, Hazan took a gig as executive chef at a soon-to-open restaurant in Portland, Ore., in a move that surprised everyone, including him.
-"I took a call [in Atlanta] for the chef," he says.
+Despite that, Hazan took a gig as executive chef at a soon-to-open restaurant in Portland, Oregon in a move that surprised everyone, including him.
+"I took a call for the chef," he says.
 "It was a head hunter and they offered me the job."

 "Like everything else, it was all about who you know at the right time," Hazan says of his first cookbook deal.
-He was teaching a pasta class, where he met a student "who was friends with a DK [publisher Dorling Kindersley] editor who wanted to start a new line of cookbooks."
-He got a call, was offered a deal and said, "Sure."
+He was teaching a pasta class, where he met a student "who was friends with a DK editor who wanted to start a new line of cookbooks."
+He got a call, was offered a deal, and said "sure."
 Simple.

-"I don't know if everyone is like this, but that first book took the least amount of time to write, maybe nine to 10 months," says Hazan.
-His second Every Night Italian took five years from start to finish, and his third How to Cook Italian took over three years.
+"I don't know if everyone is like this, but that first book took the least amount of time to write, maybe 9-10 months," says Hazan.
+His second, Every Night Italian, took five years from start to finish, and his third, How To Cook Italian, took over three years.
 "I think you use up your ideas in the first one."

-In the years since The Classic Pasta Cookbook, Hazan managed to shift from a career as a restaurant chef to one as an established and esteemed author and teacher, with four books in print and another in the early stages.
-His first three books gave him insight into the cookbook process, lessons he remembered when he set down to write his latest: Thirty Minute Pasta.
+In the years since The Classic Pasta Cookbook, Hazan managed to shift from a restaurant chef to a career as an established and esteemed author and teacher, with four books in print and another in the early stages.
+Those four books also gave him a crash course in the fine art of cookbook writing.

-During production for his first book, Hazan was in Bologna while the photography was being taken in England.
-After a brief visit for author photos, and to give the stylists an idea of what some dishes should look like, he had to hope for the best from afar.
-"It wasn't the age of digital," he says, "so they'd mail Polaroids to me."
-When the stylists had trouble finding pancetta in London shops, he overnighted them a single slice for a shot.
+During production for the first book, Hazan was in Portland while the photographs were being shot in England.
+After a brief visit for author photos, and to give the stylists an idea of what some dishes should look like, he had to look on from afar.
+"It wasn't the age of digital," he says, " so they'd mail Polaroids to me."
+When the stylists had trouble finding rolled pancetta in London shops, he overnighted them a single slice for a shot.

-After Hazan delivered the manuscript, there was almost a year of edits, copy edits, page proofs and photography.
-"I don't know what it's like to carry a child, but..."
-Hazan says.
+After the manuscript was submitted, there was almost a year of edits, copy edits, page proofs and photography.
+"I don't know what it's like to carry a child, but ..." says Hazan.
 When Classic Pasta came out, it was a huge commercial success.

 He sold his second book to Maria Guarnaschelli, a famed cookbook editor who was then working at Scribner and editing the revamp of Joy of Cooking.
-Scribner published that second cookbook, but by the time it came out he realized the publisher didn't meet his needs.
+Scribner also published his second book, but by then Hazan had realized that the publisher didn't meet his needs.
 "Partly, it was the photographs," he says.
-Classic Pasta done by DK was loaded with pictures.
+Classic Pasta, done by DK, was loaded with pictures.
 The Scribner books were more dry, with photographs clustered in just a couple of sections.
 "The best connection they had to the recipes was a page number."

-It was an aesthetic choice, but also a practical concern.
+The choice to leave Scribner was an aesthetic one, but also a practical concern.
 "Go to a bookstore and watch people flipping through cookbooks," he says, "and they'll spend more time with the ones that have more photos."
 Although he was more interested in casual cuisine, Scribner also convinced him to devote his third book to a massive, comprehensive tome of Italian recipes.
 "I kind of felt that my mother had already written that book."

-Hazan moved his latest book Thirty Minute Pasta to the photography-friendly Stewart, Tabori & Chang, and codified many of the lessons he's learned from the innumerable cooking classes he's taught across the country, as well as in the cooking school he started with wife and, full disclosure, Creative Loafing contributor Lael and Marissa Allegrini, of the famed Allegrini Italian wine family.
+Hazan moved his latest book, Thirty Minute Pasta, to the photography-friendly Stewart Tabori and Chang, and codified many of the lessons he's learned from the innumerable cooking classes he's taught across the country, as well as in the cooking school he started with wife Lael and Marissa Allegrini, of the famed Allegrini Italian wine family.

-[image-2]In the process of composing the book, he rethought some of the longtime cookbook traditions.
-"People always write a list of ingredients with measurements," he says.
-Problem is, like many accomplished cooks, Hazan never measures.
-Instead of forcing the reader to know how many onions they'll need for a quarter cup, he simplifies it to half a small onion.
-He's also become dedicated to recipe testing, and prefers to do it himself.
+"People always write a list of ingredients with measurements," but like many accomplished cooks he never measures.
+Instead of forcing the reader to know how many onions they'll need for a 1/4 cup of diced onions, he simplifies it to 1/2 a small onion.
+He's also become dedicated to recipe testing, although he prefers to do it himself.
 "Others can't know how I wanted it to turn out," says Hazan.